taataa/tapspace/docs/dev/index.md

 ## Building

-Tapspace is a package and thus needs to be packed with a build tool.
+Tapspace.js is a package and thus needs to be packed with a build tool.
 Tapspace uses [webpack](https://webpack.js.org/) for this.
 We have separate builds for testing and production purposes.
 Each build has a script in package.json.
 The builds output files into `dist/` directory, standalone bundle at `dist/tapspace.min.js` and source maps at `dist/tapspace.min.js.map`.

 Minified bundle for production: